Sound Engineers Scheme

 The organization’s sound engineers team is responsible for setting up a precise schedule – tour of the premises, concert recordings, debriefs, discussions, listening sessions, etc.

-The host is responsible for providing lunch each day.
+The host is responsible for organizing and planning the schedule as above and providing lunch each day.

-The programme is open to all European radio organizations.
+The programme is open to all EBU European radio organizations: Members and Approved participants.

 In addition to potential participants’ wishes and the outcomes of the Concert Evaluation Initiative, the pairing will take into account environmental issues.
-Train connections are preferred over short flights, where possible.
+Train connections are strongly encouraged over short flights, where possible.

 Please note that EBU Music may not be able to satisfy all requests.

-“Opening-up sound quality borders, learning from each other’s aesthetics, leading the way to creating and promoting knowledge exchange opportunities for the benefit of all radio organizations: these are the Sound Engineer Scheme’s goals", said Huw Robinson, Operations Manager, Music, BBC Audio and Chair, EBU Contact Engineers.
+«Opening-up sound quality borders, learning from each other’s aesthetics, leading the way to creating and promoting knowledge exchange opportunities for the benefit of all radio organizations: these are the Sound Engineer Scheme’s goals.» – Huw Robinson, Operations Manager, Music, BBC Audio; Chair, Euroradio Contact Engineers

 Report